Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 # Endpoint Cloud Kit Bootstrap
-Endpoint Cloud Kit Module (ECK), a set of cmdlet to help building scripts or application deployed by your MDM (Intune/Workspace One...)
+[Endpoint Cloud Kit](https://github.com/Diagg/EndPoint-CloudKit) Module (ECK) is a set of cmdlet to help building scripts or application deployed by your MDM (Intune/Workspace One...)

 That's being said, before using any module, you need to setup a few things on your local PC to allow download from the Powershell Gallery!
 This is the purpose of this bootstrap, but wait ! there's also a few goodies to make life easier: